AtomicBillyGruff/Red-Team-Kibana-Incident-Response/README.md

 	# Other Mitigations
 	- honeypots sending hackers to empty hosts.
-	- change port numbers to non-standard ports. example: 22 -> 2245
+	- change port numbers to non-standard ports. example: 22 -> 2245 (This is not a solution but a means of obsurity)

 	- XMAs scans alerts would be set for minutes and even seconds.